nakhapetyan/words/README.md

-# Service for search words from given letters
+# Service for searching words from given letters

 ## API